What if your child won’t eat dinner?

 iv) Practice making it fun.
 If the table is not a happy place, what can you do to make it into one?

-v) Let them know what’s happening.
-Part of the stress about meals is about a child coming to the table already expecting it to be awful/challenging/not what they want to eat.
+v) Change the dynamic.
+Part of the stress about meals is because your child is coming to the table already expecting it to be awful/challenging/not what they want to eat.

-Instead, if they know that there will always be something that is within their comfort zone it can be really helpful.
-For those, particularly with food anxiety or who are on the spectrum, sometimes knowing in advance what is on the menu is comforting.
+Instead, if they know that there will always be something that is within their comfort zone it can be super helpful.
+For children, particularly with food anxiety or who are on the spectrum, knowing in advance what is on the menu can be comforting.

 Learn more about Judith here: https://theconfidenteater.com/about/